drana091/EcommerceEmotionalAnalysis/Guides/FileGuide.md

 **Example:** If the url ends with **/admin/...**, it gets send to the admin file.

 ## emotionalAnalysis Folder
+### settings.py
+This is the settings for Django.
+If you want to install new applications, do it here.
 ## frontend Folder
+### src/index.js
+This is where the website gets rendered.
+It imports from `app.js`.
 ### src/components
 This is where you make your components.
 Components are pieces of code that can be used like a template.<br>
+### src/components/App.js
+This is the main website.
 ### static/css/index.css
 This is the stylesheet